horia141/jupiter/docs/concepts/habits.md

   becomes "Meditate for 5 minutes Feb23".
 The formats are "Feb22" for daily periods, "W13" for weekly periods, "Mar" for monthly periods, "Q1" for quarterly periods, and "2020" for yearly periods.
-* The "From Script", "Recurring Period" and "Recurring Timeline" fields are populated.
-But they are rather implementation details.
+* There is a link back to the owning habit.
+* Most fields are not editable.

 Habits can also have an actionable date.
 By default there is none, and the generated inbox task won't have an actionable date.
 If you specify an `actionable_from_day` and/or